misteu/RPiCoffee/docs/README.md

 ### Mobile / Responsive User Interface stuff

-I finished redesigning the user-interface.
-I prototyped the complete thing in Sketch and transfered it to HTML and CSS with the help of Skeleton ([getskeleton.com]).
-All the hover interaction-stuff (except the settings menu) is finished.
+I made a rededign of the UI because I did not like this dark theme.
+I began prototyping the complete thing in Sketch and transfered it later to HTML and CSS with the help of Skeleton ([getskeleton.com]) and Sketch's CSS and SVG output-features.
+I picked a nice morning like gradient from [webgradients.com] and played around with colorsets from [coolors.co].
+For the final touch I added these transparent triangle things for some foggy morning effects.
+They are technically stacked CSS3 clipping paths of div-elements I colored with #fff and alpha = 0.2 ;-)

-This is a screenshot if it in fullsize:
+All the hover interaction-stuff (except the settings menu) and responsiveness is finished.
+You can see it here:

 ![Image of new UI](images/UI_fullsize.png)

-This is a gif animation of the button effects and the responsive features:
 ![Image of new UI](images/UI_Responsive.gif)

+Everything was uploaded to my github-repo at the UI path.

 Some time ago I put together a simple UI-prototype for the planned web app.
 It will be rendered by a Flask Webserver on the raspberry.
 The interface should be responsive and useable on mobile and desktop browsers.
 I will use the skeleton CSS-only-framework for the responsiveness.